sybrew/the-seo-framework/readme.txt

 				* **Script ID:** `tsf-social`
 	* **JS notes:**
 		* **Announcement:** There's finally a reliable JS API for The SEO Framework.
 Enjoy!
+		* **Note:** We added a plethora of events, and some now have added parameters.
+These are only documented in the code.
 		* **Added:**
 			* Object `tsfAys`:
 				* Properties: